-From the above equation we obtain two roots.
-One root is close to zero and the other root is prominent.
-For positive $\epsilon_b$, $\omega_{-}>>\omega_{+}$ and $\omega_{+}\approx 0$. .
-Similarly, For negative $\epsilon_b$, $\omega_{+}>>\omega_{-}$ and $\omega_{-}\approx 0$.
-Thus, only one non-trivial solution for $\omega$ exists, and that explains the nature of the plot in Fig. \ref{1d,0.5,0.1g}, \ref{1d,0.5,7.8g}, \ref{2d,0.5,0.1g}, \ref{2d,0.5,7.8g}, \ref{3d,0.5,0.1g}, \ref{3d,0.5,7.8g}.
-No oscillation region of these plots implies imaginary $\omega$.
-The fluctuation of the condensate fraction is, therefore, purely periodic as in Eq. (\ref{periodic_cond}).
+Thus, we obtain two roots.
+One root is close to zero and the other root is non-trivial.
+For positive $\epsilon_b$ values, we have $\omega_{-}>>\omega_{+}$ and $\omega_{+}\approx 0$.
+Similarly, For negative $\epsilon_b$ values, $\omega_{+}>>\omega_{-}$ and $\omega_{-}\approx 0$.
+Thus, only one significant solution for $\omega$ exists, and that explains the nature of the plots in Figs. \ref{1d,0.5,0.1g}, and \ref{1d,0.5,7.8g}.
+Therefore, the condensate fraction's fluctuation is purely periodic as in Eq. (\ref{periodic_cond}).